-The Aristotle Fund is a student-managed investment fund, and the unique learning vehicle for the UST MBA elective course FINC 717: Investment Fund Management.
-It provides finance-focused St. Thomas full-time and evening MBA candidates with an exceptional hands-on experience – managing a $4.7 million investment fund.
+The Aristotle Fund is a student-managed investment fund, and the unique learning vehicle for the St. Thomas MBA elective course FINC 717: Investment Fund Management.
+It provides finance-focused St. Thomas full- and part-time MBA candidates with an exceptional hands-on experience – managing a $4.7 million investment fund.

 Every year a new group of graduate students from the Opus College of Business is selected to manage an ongoing portfolio of equity securities, incorporating new stocks and divesting others within the context of their policy mandate.
 The student managers base their decisions on research, visits with corporate management and various investment management services.
 In addition, the students are responsible for a variety of communications pertaining to the performance of the fund, including Aristotle Web site updates and an annual report.

-The fund is currently operated as a mid-cap equity blend and is overseen by a UST board of advisors, an array of qualified financial professionals working as individual student mentors and a managing professor, Dr. Mary Daugherty, associate professor of Finance.
+The fund is currently operated as a mid-cap equity blend and is overseen by a St. Thomas board of advisors, an array of qualified financial professionals working as individual student mentors and a managing professor, Dr. Mary Daugherty, associate professor of finance.

 About the Class